acquiredsecurity/SentinelOne_ThreatIntelAPI_JSON_Generator/README.md

 5️⃣ Submit to Webhook

 Click Submit to Webhook to send the JSON directly to the SentinelOne API via a Flask proxy server.
+In order to receive the data to a webhook you will need to use the hyper automation feature and setup a webhook to  receive and send data to the API.
+Altertanely you can edit this to send dirctly to the API with your Site ID but you will need to adjust the code as necessary.

 Technical Details